matthewmueller/mini-html-parser/Readme.md

 - handle other node types (doctype, etc.)
 - benchmark

+## This library won't parse X...

+This is not a full-blown XML parser.
+It's error handling is minimal and is best suited for well-formed HTML.
+For more information read this: http://stackoverflow.com/questions/1732348/regex-match-open-tags-except-xhtml-self-contained-tags/1732454#1732454

 ## Credits

 A lot of the regular expressions and inspiration came from John Resig's [Pure Javascript HTML Parser](http://ejohn.org/blog/pure-javascript-html-parser/).